juanivelasco/nodejs-introduction/README.md

-A little introduction on how to use Node.js for the forst time.
+A little introduction on how to use Node.js for the first time.